-Communication between the EPAD team and research participants in EPAD LCS will be ongoing during recruitment and course of the study by phone and face-to-face meetings.
-Regular phone contact has been planned, and research participants will also have the opportunity to contact the EPAD team when needed.
+Communication between the EPAD team and research participants in EPAD LCS will be ongoing during recruitment and course of the study by phone and face-to-face meetings e-mail (as per local policy).
+Regular phone and/or email contact has been planned, and research participants will also have the opportunity to contact the EPAD team when needed.
 Participants' experiences of being in EPAD LCS, including potential effects on their mood and well-being will be assessed (e.g. clinical assessments include depressive symptoms, anxiety, sleep problems, self-rated health).
 Referrals to mental health professionals will be provided as needed, and appropriate support will be provided by the EPAD LCS teams at local TDCs.
 This should ensure that concerns that may emerge are explored and participants are supported in planning for the future.
-Additional support for family member's / study partners will be provided if research participants request it.
+Additional support for family members/study partners will be provided if research participants request it.